lonsbio/data-shell/README.md

 ## How

-Applescript is trigged by an alias of `cd` and run after a success.
+Finder New or changed filenames are built-in.
+The only trick is to use Applescript to change the directory.
+It is trigged by an alias of `cd` and run after a successful call:

 ```bash
 function set_finder_target () {